How to Fix Thin, Patchy Lawns in Minnesota

 Patchy, thin grass is usually an indicator of a bigger problem.
 It may be tempting to simply add fertilizer or spread grass seeds.
 Unfortunately, trying the wrong solution can waste time and money and could potentially make things worse.
 Understanding what’s causing the problem is the key to successfully overcoming it.

-Below are the most common causes for thinning grass in Minnesota lawns and how to fix them
+Common causes for thinning grass in Minnesota lawns & how to fix them

 Compacted or hard soil